 - Table 1 -

-The above table shows each community member's finances at the beginning.
+The above table shows the community members' finances at the beginning.
 The fact that the table is filled with zeros means there's no money in this community yet.
-But that's not a problem, because Mark, Jo, Cassie, Lauren and Sean all read the moneytruth.org website and they know very well how to get the system going and make everything work.
+But that's not a problem, because Mark, Jo, Cassie, Lauren and Sean all read the moneytruth.org website and they know perfectly well how to get the system up and running.

-All Sean needs to do is accept that he has a reciprocal debt for the value of the repairs carried out on his home and that debt will itself create the money that pays Mark and then goes on to circulate in their economy.
+In this system, all Sean needs to do is legally agree that he has a reciprocal debt for the value he takes from Mark and that debt itself will create the money that pays Mark and then goes on to circulate in their economy:

 - Table 2 -

 What you're seeing above is the actual creation of money.
 Sean's debt really did create 1000 currency units on the system.
-And although this may seem a simple process, this really is where money comes from.
+And although this may strike many readers as being too simple to be true, this really is where money comes from.

-Sean now has a legally binding debt on the system and Mark, having provided the materials and labor to repair Sean's roof, quite rightly is the owner of (he is the 'bearer' of) the corresponding legal credits/claims - money.
-You can see clearly here that money is relational, it is based in debt and has two sides: a legal debt and a legal claim.
-Mark's money can be spent with anyone else on the system and he isn't tied into an ongoing relationship with Sean.
+So... we've seen money being created and we instinctively know that all the other things we normally associate with money can now take place.
+Sean has a legally binding debt on the system and Mark, having provided the materials and labor to repair Sean's roof, quite rightly is the possessor of (he is the 'bearer' of) the corresponding number of legal credits/claims i.e. money.
+You can see very clearly here that money is relational, it is based in debt and has two sides: a legal debt and a legal claim.

-He also didn't have to seek out someone who could lend him their money, thus he didn't have to enter a lender-borrow relationship or pay interest.
+He also didn't have to seek out someone who could lend him their money, thus he did not have to enter a lender-borrow relationship or pay interest.

-This system, then, cleverly solves many problems that might exist around money and debt.
-And it achieved it 'endogenously', without having to introduce any type of money from the outside, or any third-parties like lenders (thus traditional lender-borrower relations or interest) either.
+This system, then, cleverly solves some of the most serious problems that exist around money and debt.
+And it achieved it simply, 'endogenously', without having to introduce any money from the outside, or any third-parties like lenders, thus traditional lender-borrower relations or interest either.
 In other words, many historical problems associated with money, debt and the conflict between rich and poor have been removed.

 Let's continue.
-Lauren would like to employ Jo, a skilled builder, to extend her property.
-Lauren's property is also the location of her daycare business, so extending it allows her to expand her business and her ability to serve the community.
-Just as above, Lauren enters into a legally binding 'promise to reciprocate' in order to create the money that allows the work to be done; she takes on a debt, 2000 units this time, and Jo works to earn the title to those claims.
+Lauren would like to extend her property.
+Lauren's property also serves as the location of her daycare business, so extending it will allow her to expand her business and her ability to serve the community.
+Just as above, Lauren can enter into a legally binding 'promise to reciprocate' in order to create the money that will pay for the work to be done.
+She will take on a debt, 2000 units this time, and Jo - a skilled builder - will carry out the work that will earn him the title to those claims.

 - Table 3 -

-Again we can see the two-sided, relational nature of money - Jo has labored and is now 2000 better off.
-Lauren has an extended property, but she is now 2000 in debt.
+Once again we can see money being created and the two-sided, relational nature of money and money creation.
+Jo has labored for Lauren's benefit, but he is now 2000 better off.
+Lauren has extended her property and her business, but she is now 2000 in debt.

-We can also see that Mark and Jo, having already earned money, can spend the money they have without creating new money.
-This reaffirms the fact that we only need to create money in response to the need for debt.
+We can also see that Mark and Jo, having already earned money, can spend that money without the need to create more.
+This reaffirms that we only need to create money in order to facilitate debt.
 So long as Mark or Jo wish to spend no more than they already have, they will not need to create more money.
-Indeed, the economy as a whole won't need to create any more money until someone needs to spend more money than they have.
-The money that already exists in the economy will continue to circulate until it has been settled again i.e. until the debt which created it has been paid down again.
+And the economy as a whole won't need to create more money until someone needs to spend more than they have.
+The money that already exists in the economy will continue to circulate until it has been settled again i.e. until the debt which created it is paid down.

-So let's now see how the money we've created is eventually settled (that is, 'uncreated' or 'paid out of existence') again.
-The following table shows a transaction between Mark to Lauren.
+Now that we've seen money being created, we can see it being transfered and eventually settled (that is, 'uncreated') again.
+The following table shows a transaction between Mark and Lauren.
 Mark (the roof repairer) has a young child who he would like to enroll in daycare with Lauren.
 The charge, for the remainder of the year, will be 1000.

 - Table 4 -

-You can see that Mark's account is debited and Lauren's account is credited by 1000.
-Mark goes from +1000 to 0 and Lauren's account shows that, whilst she has a debt of 2000, she also now has credits of 1000 too.
-There are still 3000 units of currency in existence (the total of either column), but Lauren now has credits which she can use to pay off her debts.
+By comparing Tables 3 and 4 you can see that Mark's account is debited by 1000 and Lauren's account is credited by 1000.
+Mark goes from +1000 to 0 and Lauren's account shows that, while she has a debt of 2000, her credits go from 0 to 1000.
+Notice that there are still 3000 units of currency in existence (the total of either column), but Lauren now has credits which she can use to pay down her debts.
 And in doing so, the money she created in the previous round will be paid out of existence again.

 - Table 5 -

-From here, it's very easy to imagine almost any transaction we like between members of the community.
-We can imagine anyone going into debt and creating more money, we can imagine anyone paying money to anyone else, or even to everyone else, and we can imagine anyone paying off debts to eliminate money that their own debts created.
-We can even imagine everyone paying off all their debts at the same time, returning us to where we began at the beginning, with nothing but zeros in our system - no money and no debts at all.
+Now that we've seen the creation, transfer and settlement of money i.e. the whole 'lifecycle' of money, it now becomes very easy to imagine almost any transaction we like between members of the community.
+We can imagine anyone going into debt and creating more money, we can imagine anyone paying money to anyone/everyone else, and we can imagine anyone paying down debts to eliminate money that their own debts created.
+We can even imagine everyone paying off all their debts at the same time, returning us to where we began at the beginning, with nothing but zeros in our system i.e. no money and no debts at all.

-So, we've seen money being created, we've seen it being transferred, and we've seen it being eliminated again.
+So, just to recap, we've seen money being created, we've seen it being transferred, and we've seen it being eliminated again.
 This is the 'lifecycle' of money.
-And although there's much more we can talk about, we've already seen the most important things that we can know about a monetary economy:
+And although there's more we can talk about, we've already seen the most important things that we can know about a monetary economy: